-That’s the kind of unique, valuable content that makes you stand out from the crowd.
+That’s the kind of unique, valuable content that makes you stand out from the crowd and succeed with a retirement business.
 It’s the kind of content that attracts the right visitors.
 Some of them will become your customers.
 Others will provide you with more content and ideas on what else to write about.
 And some of them may even turn into good friends, no matter where they live.

 4) Although you started www.vinylrecordmemories.com as a hobby site, you do make an income from it.
 Can you explain how?